prince-chrismc/Simple-Socket/README.md

 * Passive Socket Class

 ## Examples
-When operating on a socket object most methods will return true or false make validation very clean
+When operating on a socket object most methods will return true or false make validation very clean, see [below](#Simple-Active-Socket) of details.

 There are two application specific examples provided by this repository:
 - an [HTTP client](https://github.com/prince-chrismc/clsocket/tree/master/examples/HttpRequest)